 Interactivity

-Add buttons, quizzes, and branching paths to your videos to drive higher completion rates, personalize learning experiences, and guide your viewers to take action.
+Add buttons, quizzes, menus, and branching paths to your videos to drive higher completion rates and guide your viewers to take action.

 Interactivity is available on Synthesia's Enterprise and Creator plans.

-Synthesia's Interactivity feature enables creators to design dynamic, clickable videos with branching pathways and knowledge checks, adding a powerful layer of viewer engagement and personalization.
-Whether you're creating eLearning modules, product demos, or scenario-based training, this feature lets your audience actively engage with your content—not just watch it.
+Synthesia's Interactivity feature enables creators to design dynamic, clickable videos with branching pathways and knowledge checks.
+This feature allows your audience to actively engage with your eLearning modules, product demos, or scenario-based trainings.

 Interactivity allows you to:

-- Add clickable buttons: Convert text and shape elements into buttons that open URLs or jump to other scenes, enabling non-linear, "choose-your-own-adventure" experiences.
+- Add buttons: Convert text and shape elements into buttons that open URLs or jump to other scenes, enabling the creation of non-linear branching experiences and navigation menus.

 Creating interactive videos